Was it the full moon?

 Other eggs will wash downstream.
 In any event, surviving viable eggs will hatch into larvae after just 3 to 4 days.
 Once mating has been completed, the adults die within a few days – or indeed are taken by predators.
 Fortunately we haven’t seen a heron here for several days, since the lampreys would have made easy pickings.

-- Firstly they are the only surviving forms of jawless fish – so whilst all other vertebrates which developed later on have hinged jaws for chewing, lampreys and hagfish simply have their round suckered mouths.
+- They are the only surviving forms of jawless fish.
+So, whilst all other vertebrates which developed later on have hinged jaws for chewing, lampreys and hagfish simply have their round suckered mouths.
 They are thus known as cyclostomes or agnathans, to separate them from all other vertebrates with hinged jaws – the gnathostomes.

-- Secondly they have primitive gill slits on each side of the head, (7 in lampreys, 12 in the case of hagfish) and a simple eye and nostril.
+- They have primitive gill slits on each side of the head, (7 in lampreys, 12 in the case of hagfish), and a simple eye and nostril.

 - They lack bilateral appendages like fins or limbs.
 All other vertebrates have these – or at least did before they became vestigial or “lost” as in eels or snakes.
 Other fish and tetrapods have matching paired fins, legs or arms.

 - They don’t have a conventional vertebral column with articulating mineralised or cartilaginous vertebrae.
-Instead much simpler cartilage like nodules give their adult body structure.
+Instead they have much simpler cartilage-like nodules, which give their adult body structure.
 In part this contributes to their extremely flexible body.

 - Lampreys have both a primitive innate and also an adaptive immune system, though this is entirely different to that found in other vertebrates.